We've independently reviewed this article to make sure it's as accurate as we can make it.

 #7 Drain Pump

 Once the dirty water has been drained, the rinse cycle will begin.
-During this phase, the dishwasher will dispense some rinse aid to help dry your dishes and avoid water spots caused by hard water.
+During this phase, your dishwasher will dispense some rinse aid to help dry your dishes and avoid water spots caused by hard water.

 How to Install a Countertop Dishwasher

-- Connect the unicouple and inlet hose to the sink faucet.
+- Connect the uni couple and inlet hose to the sink faucet.
 If your faucet doesn’t have a threaded spout, you will have to use a faucet adapter.

-- Put the drain hose in the sink
+- Put the drain hose in the sink and open the hot water faucet.

-- Turn the dishwasher on
+- Turn your dishwasher on.

 Countertop Dishwasher Pros and Cons